Summer Nights League and

 2008 Men's B Champs - Rockits Alumni

 The 2nd Annual Give Me 5 Tip Off Classic held on Saturday, November 15th at Ramsey High School and the Joseph Lawrence Health and Recreation Center brought together 17 teams from the Boston, Philadelphia, and New York/New Jersey area for a day of exciting hoops.
-There were no losers but three teams did distinuguish themselves as they claimed championships in their respective divisions: Boys 18U - BOSTON MASAE, Women's - NY LADY CRUISERS, and the Men's B - ROCKITS ALUMNI.
+There were no losers but three teams did distinuguish themselves as they claimed championships in their respective divisions: Boys 18U - BOSTON MASAE, Women's - NY LADY CRUISERS, and the Men's B - ROCKITS ALUMNI

 8th Annual 5on5 Friendship Cup